-The Reverend Canon Terry Curtis is currently the full-time Acting Chaplain to the School until July 2019.
-In second semester the Reverend Richard Pengelley will become the permanent Chaplain and will be commissioned in Term 3.
-The Chaplain is responsible for the ordering of worship in the School and guiding students in their understanding and pursuit of their own faith development.
+The Reverend Richard Pengelley is the St Mary's School Chaplain.
+Fr Richard and was formally commissioined into the position at the 2019 Whole School Eurcharist.
+The Chaplain is responsible for the orderin of worship in the School and guiding students in their understanding and pursuit of their own faith development.
 As an important member of our pastoral care team, the Chaplain is concerned with caring for all members of the St Mary’s community through spiritual guidance and personal support.
 The collective meembers of the School are regarded not only as a community but a family in unity with each other.
-In this way the Chaplain is available to all on matters of worship, spiritual and socil life, and in the administrationof the rites, ceremonies and sacraments of the Anglican Church.
+In this way the Chaplain is available to all on matters of worship, spiritual and socil life, and in the administration of the rites, ceremonies and sacraments of the Anglican Church.

 Further support is given to the Chaplain by the Reverend Joyce Polson OAM, in her occasional and part-time presence as Chaplain Emeritus.
 Her vast experience in the school since 1972 allowes her access to 'Old Girls' and she contributes to the on-going work of the school through with the Community engagement team.
 Reverend Joyce is one of the group of ten women who were the first to be ordained priests in the Anglican Church of Australia.

 Each year, two Year 12 girls, a day student and a boarder, are elected to the position of Chapel Prefect.
 Their responsibilities include assisting the Chaplain, especially in the planning and organisation of Year 12 services.
 Each of the Year 12 Community Captains, with the assistance of the Chaplain, also prepares and leads a service based on the theme of a Christian value.
 In the Junior School several Year 6 girls are appointed each year to form a Chapel Committee, a role which requires them to take an active part in planning and conducting the regular Junior School chapel services.